Eligibility for Aid

 To be eligible for financial assistance, students must not be in default on a federal Perkins Loan, Stafford Student Loan, Supplemental Loan for Students, or any Ford Direct Loan, nor owe any refund on a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant previously awarded at any post-secondary institution.

 A new law suspends federal student aid eligibility for students convicted under federal or state law for possession of or sale of illegal drugs (not including alcohol or tobacco).
 If you have been convicted in the past, this does not automatically mean that you are ineligible for federal student aid.
-In order to determine your eligibility visit the following website and complete the Drug Conviction Worksheet.
+You will need to complete a Drug Conviction Worksheet to determine your eligibility.

 Satisfactory Academic Progress

 To remain eligible for any grant, loan, or work assistance, students must maintain satisfactory academic progress, according to the standards and practices of BRCC.
 Students who fail to maintain satisfactory progress may not receive federal Title IV programs, state and Institutional need-based grants and scholarships.
 Students are considered to have made satisfactory progress for federal and institutional assistance if the following standards are met: Financial Aid Policy of Satisfactory Academic Progress.